Java Swing with GitHub Codespace

 Then compile and run the Runner.java file in TERMINAL.

-Switching over to the tab where the graphics are displayed, you should see this.
-You may have to reconnect in the noVNC graphical tab.
+Switching over to the tab where the graphics are displayed.
+You should see this.
+You may be to reconnect in the noVNC graphical tab.

 Hope this helps you and/or your students!